 Should I use the shock settings to train a deaf dog?

-Some collars have vibration and shock functions.
-But it’s better not to use shock for deaf dogs.
+It’s better not to use shock for deaf dogs.
 Your dog will feel pain or discomfort, which will not help you get closer to each other.
 Shock collars are designed to correct behavior.

 Can a vibrating collar be used for barking problems?